Bruce Allardice (used with permission)

 published on 30 January 2013

-, Iran.
+The minaret of the Ali Mosque, Isfahan, Iran.
 Erected during the reign of Seljuk sultan Sanjar (118-1157 CE).
 Decorated by two balconies.
 The shaft below the balconies embellished with interlocking stars in recess, altering to a diamond pattern at the top end, four bands of Kufic inscriptions, three of which are highlighted with glazed tiles.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!